Zuehlke/ConfZ/README.md

 ### More Config Sources

 `ConfZ` is highly flexible in defining the source of your config.
-Do you need multiple environments?
+Do you have multiple environments?
 No Problem:

 ```python
 from pathlib import Path